mozilla/data-docs/concepts/choosing_a_dataset.md

 The [main ping](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/data/main-ping.html)
 contains most of the measurements used to track performance and health of Firefox in the wild.
-This ping includes histograms and scalars.
+This ping includes histograms, scalars, and events.

 This section describes the derived datasets we provide to make analyzing this data easier.